t1anzn/topic-classifier/README.md

 **A BERT-based deep learning model** processes the text using deep language modeling (DLM) to extract semantic meaning.
 **The predicted topic** is displayed based on the trained classification categories.

-This project utilizes **transfer learning** with BERT, a state-of-the-art NLP model, to classify text with high accuracy.
+This project utilizes **transfer learning** with BERT, an NLP model, to classify text with high accuracy.
 Flask is used to create a web API that allows users to interact with the model through a simple frontend.

 # Preview
 ![Topic Classifier Preview](topic-classifier-preview.png)